-Carbon sequestered in the ground does not pose a problem, but when carbon dioxide is released, it acts as a greenhouse gas, trapping heat.
+Carbon sequestered in the ground does not pose a problem, but when carbon dioxide is released into the atmosphere, it acts as a greenhouse gas, trapping heat.
 Along with the carbon, fossil fuels can release other chemicals and particulates that may adversely affect the quality of air and water.